gioodm/gioodm.github.io/content/authors/admin/_index.md

     awarder: NVIDIA
     icon: brands/nvidia
     summary: |
       In this workshop, I learned more about Generative AI and its applications in denoising diffusion models, which are a popular choice for text-to-image pipelines.
-      Learning Objectives
+      Learning Objectives:
         - Build a U-Net to generate images from pure noise
         - Improve the quality of generated images with the denoising diffusion process
         - Control the image output with context embeddings